Technical colleges promising tuition-free college for disadvantaged students

-Pioneers in the movement, seven members of the Wisconsin Technical College System have recently launched promise programs, with others soon to follow:
+Pioneers in the movement, 11 members of the Wisconsin Technical College System have recently launched promise programs, with others soon to follow:

 Developed by partnerships between CVTC Foundation and local industry partners, the CVTC Promise Scholarship gives income-eligible recent high school graduates the ability to bridge their future success by attending college with less financial burden.
 Eligible, hardworking students have the ability to achieve their dream of completing a college degree through the CVTC Promise Scholarship.

 Under the FVTC Promise Scholarship Program, every eligible incoming high school student in the Fox Valley Technical College district can earn an associate degree or technical diploma at FVTC if they maintain solid grades, have good attendance, don’t repeat classes, graduate on time, meet certain income requirements and provide service to their community.
 The FVTC Promise will pay tuition, fees, textbook costs and required materials and supplies, after federal and state grants and scholarships have been applied.
 This is available to eligible students for up to six consecutive semesters (minimum 12 credits, up to 15 credits each semester; does not include summer semester).